elusian/cms-reco-optimizer/README.md

 ```bash
 export PYTHONPATH="${PYTHONPATH}:PATH_TO_THEOPTIMIZER_REPO"
 ```
+You can also source the `extra_setup.sh` once you have created your CMSSW environment.

 Then, given a list of modules we want to tune, a target we want to validate, and the parameters to tune, it automaically builds a `cmsRun` config derived from the input one that is ready to be run and "tuned" by the MOPSO.